Christianity in Somalia: Persecution

 Due to the ongoing civil war in the southern part of the country, professing Christians in Somalia have faced persecution and sometimes death.
-Somalia is number three on Open Doors’ 2022 World Watch List, an annual ranking of the 50 countries where Christians face the most extreme persecution.
+Somalia is number three on Open Doors' 2022 World Watch List, an annual ranking of the 50 countries where Christians face the most extreme persecution.
 Apart from Mogadishu Cathedral (which is no longer used for Christian services, although in 2013 plans to repair it were announced by the Diocese of Mogadiscio), there are no church buildings in the country.
 Nor is there any legal protection for Christians, some of whom meet in underground churches.

 Paramilitary groups in Somalia have also engaged in widespread looting of Christian graves, in addition to the desecration of Sufi Muslim graves and mosques.
 Sometimes the term "Christian" was a label that the jihadists would affix on people they suspected of working for Ethiopian intelligence.

 In August 2009, International Christian Concern reported that four Christians working to help orphans in Somalia were beheaded by Islamist extremists when they refused to convert to Islam.

 In December 2013, the Ministry of Justice and Religious Affairs released a directive prohibiting the celebration of Christian festivities in the country.

+In 2023, the country was scored zero out of 4 for religious freedom.
+In the same year, the country was ranked as the second worst place in the world to be a Christian, just behind North Korea.